openmodels/META-2021/README.md

 climate tipping points that have been implemented in the climate economics literature.

-META 2021 is introduced in **Dietz et al. (2021).
-Economic impacts of tipping points in the climate system.
-PNAS.**.
+META 2021 is introduced in **Dietz, Rising, Stoerk, and Wagner (2021): "Economic impacts of tipping points in the climate system", PNAS.** [LINK TO DOI]

 See that paper and its supplemental information for more information.
+Please cite that paper when using META in your research.

 ## Installation and Use